thecredibleway/thecredibleway-com/docs/jesus/who-is-jesus-christ.md

 on the cross for you and me ([Phil 2:5-8](https://www.biblegateway.com/passage/?search=Philippians%202%3A5-8&version=NKJV)).

-Based on what we know of Him through scripture, through eyewitness accounts, through history, through the lives of his disciples; Jesus was not motivated to lie about his identity for any reason!  *If Jesus was not an imposter, then what's the alternative?*
+Based on what we know of Him through scripture, through eyewitness accounts, through history, through the lives of his disciples; Jesus was not motivated to lie about His identity for any reason!  *If Jesus was not an imposter, then what's the alternative?*

 ## Is He Lord?